RfxNaushad/google-clone/README.md

-To run this project
+To run this project type
 npm intall
 npm start

 This project is based on google search engine, Google api.